Skip to content

 // Create the store with multiple slices

->((set, get, store) => ({
+(set, get, store) => ({

-// Base project slice
+// Base room slice

 config: {

-// Your base configuration
+// Your AI settings configuration

 // Optional: Pre-configured AI sessions